atk4/data/docs/persistence.rst

 .. php:method:: duplicate($id = null)

-    Normally, active record stores "id", but when you call duplicate() it forgets current ID and will inserted as a next record when you execute `save()` next time.
+    Normally, active record stores "id", but when you call duplicate() it forgets current ID and as result it will be inserted as new record when you execute `save()` next time.

-    If you pass the `$id` parameter then the new record will be saved under a new ID::
+    If you pass the `$id` parameter, then the new record will be saved under a new ID::

         // First, lets delete all records except 123 (clone $m)->addCondition('id', '!=', 123)->action('delete')->execute();

         // Next we can duplicate
         $m->load(123)->duplicate()->save();

-        // Now you have 2 records
+        // Now you have 2 records:
+        // one with ID=123 and another with ID={next db generated id}
         echo $m->action('count')->getOne();

 Duplicate then save under a new ID